Sleep Apnea

 At the end of stage one treatment, some type of follow-up sleep testing is necessary to find out how well the treatment is working.
 If it's only partly effective, you'll feel better; but you'll likely relapse over time, as the remaining incidents continue stretching out the soft tissues of the pharynx.

 STAGE TWO – The next stage of multi-level oral appliance treatment is to hold the tongue against the advanced mandible between specialized upper and lower tongue gripping surfaces that each contain thousands of forward slanted bristles, (AKA tongue velcro), to prevent it from dropping back into the pharynx.
-They grip the tongue so effectively that they require very little compressive force to hold the tongue all night in the space shown below.
+Their grip is so effective that a single orthodontic elastic or a lightweight spring connecting them provides enough compressive force to hold the tongue without discomfort all night in the space shown below.

 A lower tongue gripping surface is shown below left and an upper tongue gripping surface is shown below right.